bordean5/ELEC0138-23_24-Group_S/EHR website base version/README.md

 # ELEC0138 Security and Privacy 23/24 Group_S

 ## Description
 This EHR website base version folder contains the original version of the web application.
-It suffers from the brute force attack and the dos attack.
+It suffers from brute force attack, DOS attack and SQL injection attacks.

-### Two attacks to be implemented in this application:
+### Three attacks to be implemented in this application:
 1. Brute force attack
 2. Dos attack (HTTP flooding)
 3. SQL injection attack